Forward Lunge

 Forward Lunge Instructions

-5. Push off with your right foot and return to the starting position.
+5. Drive through your front (right) foot to push back to the starting position.

 Forward Lunge Form & Visual